eermis1/Data-Science-Projects/README.md

 # Data Science Applications Repository

-The repository is consisted of notebooks that has been created by Evren Ermiş
+The repository is consisted of notebooks that have been created by Evren Ermiş

 ### Repo Content:
 1. Auto-Encoders Examples